 Liberal Arts & Sciences

 Regardless of what’s ahead in your child’s future, a liberal arts education will help him or her get there.
 At New Covenant students will study the great classics of literature and language.
 At the same time we offer one of the strongest programs in mathematics and science available to students in grades 9-12.
-Lab sciences are offered in biology, chemistry, physics and advanced biology and environmental science.
+Lab sciences are offered in physics, biology, chemistry, universal science and environmental science.

 The senior thesis project is the capstone of the student’s experience in the school of rhetoric.
 While in many ways the thesis is just another paper, the process for writing it is deliberate and thorough.
 Through the fall of the senior year students will choose topics, typically of a controversial nature, and begin to formulate a thesis propopsition.
 Each student is assigned a committee of at least two faculty members who consult and guide the research process.
 A series of written and oral presentations, called issues speeches, help them refine their thoughts and guide their research.
 The papers usually extend to above fifteen pages or more, sometimes twenty, although length is not the determining factor for achievement.
 When the paper has been completed the student will present it orally before the faculty and give a defense following the presentation, taking questions from their committee members.
 Senior thesis defense is a public event to which parents, students and friends are invited.